Training for the Outdoors, Simplified

 If hiking and backpacking are the activity that you are training for then I would suggest weighted hikes.
 You need an internal frame pack with a hip belt to comfortably carry the load.
 Start with a backpack with 5 lbs and add 5 lbs every two weeks until you are up to 35 percent of your body weight.
 This is usually heavier than your pack when backpacking so trips will feel easy by comparison.

 To add load to your pack you can use weight plates, two-liter pop bottles full of water, or bags of rice or sand.
 A two-liter bottle of water weighs 4.4 lbs.

 When doing weighted hikes I suggest using hiking poles as you are top-heavy so it will help with stumbles and stability.

 High-Intensity Interval Training

-Interval training is hard efforts followed by easier recovery periods.
-This can be done running, cycling, rowing, pushing a prowler sled or even swinging a kettlebell.
+Interval training is a hard effort followed by easier recovery periods.
+This can be done running, cycling, rowing, pushing a prowler sled, or even swinging a kettlebell.
 The key is doing bursts of something hard followed by a recovery period of easy effort.

 A workout starts off with a walk to get there and a warm-up of squats and lunges to get my legs loose.
 My first couple of sprints are done at only about 70% effort as a further warm-up.
 Once to the top of the hill, my recovery is the time it takes to walk down.
 By the third interval, I'm giving it all I've got.
 My legs and lungs burn.
 I then repeat this 10-15 times and then walk home.
 Simple but effective.